Here’s an itinerary for the perfect Buffalo day trip, from the best Buffalo-style slice to the can’t-miss highlights at Canalside.

 You’ve seen the downtown, so spend the afternoon experiencing the heartbeat of Buffalo’s R&R: the beautiful Delaware Park, landscaped back in 1868 by Frederick Law Olmsted (better known as the mastermind behind New York’s Central Park and Niagara Falls State Park).

-Amid its 350 acres, art lovers can pay a visit to the world-class Albright-Knox Art Gallery and wonder at the works of Andy Warhol, Frida Kahlo and Pablo Picasso, while romantics can wander between the cherry blossoms of the Japanese Garden or rent a rowboat on postcard-perfect Hoyt Lake.
+Amid its 350 acres, art lovers can pay a visit to the world-class AKG Art Museum and wonder at the works of Andy Warhol, Frida Kahlo and Pablo Picasso, while romantics can wander between the cherry blossoms of the Japanese Garden or rent a rowboat on postcard-perfect Hoyt Lake.
 Looking for an even wilder nature fix?
 The Buffalo Zoo, the nation’s third oldest, is also located in the park.

 Come nightfall, it’s time to explore Buffalo’s vibrant and bustling neighborhood scene for a block party to remember.
 The districts of Elmwood Village and Allentown are packed with friendly and quirky watering holes where locals enjoy craft beers and cocktails amid a bohemian backdrop of street-art murals.

 If you’re not gatecrashing the latest gallery opening, take your pick of Allentown’s awesome bar haul, like the Mexican Casa Azul for the best guac and margs in town or hipster-favorite Colter Bay for their bottomless selection of local brews.
 Oh, and don’t forget, last call for many bars in Buffalo is 4 a.m., so time is on your side!